Natxo González: Football career

 González signed a two-year contract with fellow second tier club Real Zaragoza on 11 June 2017.
 He later resigned on 11 June 2018, after failing to achieve promotion to La Liga losing 3–2 on aggregate to CD Numancia in the play-offs.

-On 15 June 2018, González was named Deportivo de La Coruña manager, also in the second division.
+On 15 June 2018, González was appointed manager of Deportivo de La Coruña, also in the second division.
 He was sacked the following 7 April, following a 0–2 home loss against CF Rayo Majadahonda.

-González moved abroad for the first time when was appointed as manager of C.D.
-Tondela in the Portuguese Primeira Liga on 14 June 2019.
+González moved abroad for the first time when was appointed as manager of CD Tondela in the Portuguese Primeira Liga on 14 June 2019.
 He succeeded Pepa in the role.
-After keeping the club in the top flight on the last day of the season with a win at Moreirense FC, he resigned a year early on 5 August 2020.
+After keeping the club in the top flight on the last day of the season with a win at Moreirense, he resigned a year early on 5 August 2020.

-On 12 December 2020, González was named manager of Bolivian club Bolívar.
+On 12 December 2020, González was named manager of Bolivian side Club Bolívar.
 The following 23 May, after the club's elimination from the 2021 Copa Sudamericana, he was sacked.

 On 27 January 2022, González was named manager of Málaga CF back in his home country.
 He was dismissed on 2 April, after only one win in ten matches.

+On 22 November 2022, González took over UD Logroñés in Primera Federación, but was sacked the following 27 February, after just one win in 14 matches.
+On 6 November 2024, he replaced Julen Guerrero at the helm of SD Amorebieta of the same category, but left on 3 June of the following year, after suffering relegation.

+On 4 June 2025, González returned to Sant Andreu, with the side in Segunda Federación.
+The following 6 May, after leading the club to a promotion to the third division, he renewed his link for a further year.